National Instruments Corporation (NATI) Shares Down Despite Recent Market Volatility

-National Instruments Corporation (NASDAQ: NATI)’s stock price has decreased by -0.72 compared to its previous closing price of 51.23.
-However, the company has seen a gain of 2.31% in its stock price over the last five trading days.
+National Instruments Corporation (NASDAQ: NATI)’s stock price has decreased by -0.07 compared to its previous closing price of 52.01.
+Despite this, the company has experienced a 1.45% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 01/17/23 that Emerson Bids to Buy National Instruments for Nearly $7 Billion

 Is It Worth Investing in National Instruments Corporation (NASDAQ: NATI) Right Now?